Electronics 101

 The Role of Conductive Inks in Additive Electronics Manufacturing

 In a future characterized by flexibility, stretchability, sustainability, and affordability, conductive inks serve as tools to foster electronics innovation.
-In this blog, we will explore the role of conductive inks in today’s printed electronics landscape.
+In this blog, we will explore the role of conductive inks in printed electronics.

 What are conductive inks?

 Conductive inks are printable materials that are capable of conducting electricity.
-These inks contain conductive particles or flakes such as silver, copper, and carbon, and enable electrical conduction.
-Most inks aren’t conductive right from the beginning — they need to be processed to evaporate the solvents which strengthens the connection between the metal particles.
-After printing, they are cured in different ways to render them electrically conductive.
-Typically, the main curing process we use on the V-One for low temperature inks is thermal curing.
+These liquid inks contain other conductive materials, such as silver nanoparticles or copper and carbon particles, and enable electrical conduction.
+Most inks aren’t conductive right from the beginning — they need to be processed to evaporate the solvents, which strengthens the connection between the metal particles.
+After the printing process, they are cured in different ways to render them electrically conductive.
+Typically, the main curing process we use on V-One for low-temperature inks is thermal curing.
 This process applies heat to initiate polymerization, solidifying the ink and changing the volume of the traces.
 However, there are alternative methods for processing conductive inks, such as ultraviolet (UV) curing.
-UV curing exposes the uncured ink to UV light, converting the monomers to polymers which hardens the liquid.
+UV curing exposes the uncured ink to UV light, converting the monomers to polymers, which hardens the liquid.

 Advantages of conductive inks in additive manufacturing: